skitsanosinc/imanageit/api/readme.md

 }
 ```

-Getting a list of tasks in a single milestone within the project
+Getting a list of tasks in a single milestone within the project.
+This method is rather for overview on how many tasks, notes and files project has.

 ```
 GET /projects/{project_id}/milestones/{milestone_id}/tasks